mikecerton/Apache_Airflow_Basic/README.md

 # Apache_Airflow_Tutorial
 &emsp;This repository provides an easy guide on Apache Airflow, explaining how to create, run, and manage data pipelines.
 It includes steps for installing Airflow using Docker, making the setup easier.
 The guide also covers basic concepts like DAGs (Directed Acyclic Graphs), which show workflows, and operators that define tasks in those workflows.

+### Table of Contents
+ - Basic concepts of Airflow
+ - Code Example for Using a DAG
+ - Install Apache Airflow using Docker
+ - Accessing the Environment
+ - Disclaimer

 ### Basic concepts of Airflow
 <img src="https://fueled.com/the-cache/posts/backend/devops/mlops-with-airflow2/dag-task-operator.png" alt="diagram" width="600" />
 picture from https://fueled.com/the-cache/posts/backend/devops/mlops-with-airflow2/dag-task-operator.png